cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `to_unix_timestamp(x, f)`

-Converts the string `x` into a millisecond Unix timestamp using the format string `f`.
+Convert the string `x` into a millisecond Unix timestamp using the format string `f`.

 The format is given using the table found [here](https://docs.rs/chrono/latest/chrono/format/strftime/index.html).